PunervaSingh/Blog-site-using-react/README.md

 <a id="challenges"></a>
 ## 💡 Challenges faced
-- Faced problem while implementing create, read, update and delete operations on the database.
+- Faced problem while implementing create, read, update and delete operations.
 - Encountered difficulty while using hooks for the first time in react.
 - Using multi-cloud database service of MongoDB Atlas.

 <a id="scope"></a>
 ## 🚧 Future Scope/ What's next?

-- [ ] Implementing feature of following other user by goig to his/her profile.
+- [ ] Implement follow feature for users on the profie page.
-- [ ] Incorporating like feture on each blog.
+- [ ] Incorporate feature of liking blog post.
-- [ ] Providing additional authentication features such as forgot password and other login options.
+- [ ] Provide additional authentication features such as forgot password and other login options.
 - [ ] Integrate trending blogs section in the sidebar.
-- [ ] Providing latest and trending blogs on the email of subscribed users.
+- [ ] Provide latest and trending blogs on the email of subscribed users.

 <a id="resources"></a>
 ## 📚 Resources